-I think Aegon would've learned about the proposed investment in Dolphin, given Mr S had a written recommendation referring to it.
+From a few simple questions directed to Mr S, I think Aviva would've learned about the proposed investment in Dolphin, given Mr S had a written recommendation referring to it.
 And this investment was both unregulated and based overseas.
-I think Mr S would also have told Aegon that he wasn't planning to move abroad - which tended to be uncommon for someone transferring their pension to a QROPS.
-And I think Mr S would also have explained that he had been told about high returns he could earn.
+I think Mr S would also have told Aviva that he wasn't planning to move abroad - which tended to be uncommon for someone transferring their pension to a QROPS.
+And I think Mr S would also have explained that the had been told about high returns he could earn.

-I'm satisfied that Mr S would also have told Aegon, if asked, that the prompt for transferring his pension to the QROPS was a cold call.
+I'm satisfied that Mr S would also have told Aviva, if asked, that the prompt for transferring his pension to the QROPS was a cold call.
 And it was the recommendation that he received which had led him to think about the transfer and investing overseas (through Dolphin) as he didn't have any previous experience of this.